benjaminangulo/cs224w-notes/machine-learning-with-networks/message-passing-and-node-classification.md

 ### Loopy Belief Propagation

-Belief propagation is a dynamic programming technique that answersconditional probabiliy queries in a graphical model.
-It's an iterative process in which every neighbor variable *talk* to each other, by **passing messages.**
+Belief propagation is a dynamic programming technique that answers conditional probabiliy queries in a graphical model.
+It's an iterative process in which every neighbor variables *talk* to each other, by **passing messages.**

 ![message_passing](../assets/img/message_passing.png?style=centerme)